VISIT OUR ART STORE ▶

 Step 6: Softening With a Blending Stump

-I grab my blending stump to soften the stark charcoal lines and add dimension.
+The artist grabs the blending stump to soften the stark charcoal lines and add dimension.

-I love how this part turns out.
+The artist loves how this part turns out.
 The softened shadows give everything a magical, atmospheric quality while keeping intact crisp, dark edges.

 Blend the lines with the blending stump